Schoolforbasics/runbooks/AnacondaRepository.rst

     tar xvf linux-32-2016-07-06.tar -C $INSTALLER_PATH/anaconda-suite/pkgs/

 This creates the **$INSTALLER_PATH/anaconda-suite/pkgs/linux-32** directory containing 32-Bit Linux packages.
-The steps in the "Mirror Anaconda Repo" section above will then mirror these packages into the default (anaconda) channel in your local Anaconda Repo.
+The steps in the "Mirror Anaconda Repository" section above will then mirror these packages into the default (anaconda) channel in your local Anaconda Repository.